nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

 }
 ```
 which simply loads the ONNX model first via `OnnxSharp` calls `SetDim()` on
-the graph which defaults to changing the leading dimension to `N`.
+the graph which defaults to changing the leading dimension to `"N"`.
 This also has an overload allowing for customization e.g.:
 ```csharp
 public static void SetDim(this GraphProto graph,